fmerg/pymerkle/USAGE.md

 a single hash and compare it against the current root-hash `r` of the Merkle-tree.
 This is the _validation_ procedure, whose success verifies

-1. that the state recorded by the monitor is "included" in the tree's current state, i.e., the latter is indeed a possible later stage of the former, and
+1. that the tree's current state is indeed a possible evolvement of the recorded state

-2. that the server is indeed who they say, i.e., their current root-hash coincides with `r`.
+2. that the server is indeed who they say (their current root-hash coincides with ``r``).

 It should be stressed that by _current_ is meant the tree's root-hash immediately after generating the proof, that is, _before_ any other records are